SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Promise.all()/allResolved() runs the attached callback once all passed promises are resolved.
 The attached callback will recieve all returned results as an array.
 ⟮Promise.allSettled()⟯ is like ⟮Promise.all()⟯, but the ⟮former⟯ will ⟮continue even if one rejects⟯, the ⟮latter⟯ will ⟮not⟯

-Pretty much all operations of the fs module in node have an ⟮async⟯ and a ⟮synchronous⟯ method, where if the ⟮async⟯ method is called <code>⟮foo⟯</code> the ⟮synchronous⟯ method is called <code>⟮fooSync⟯</code>
+Pretty much all operations of the fs module in node have an ⟮async⟯ and a ⟮synchronous⟯ method, where if the ⟮async⟯ method is called `⟮foo⟯` the ⟮synchronous⟯ method is called `⟮fooSync⟯`
 In node, asynchrony is by default implemented via callbacks.
 In node, any asynchronous operation that could fail takes a error callback.
 In node, any asynchronous operation that could return something useful takes a success callback.